Golf Tutorials

 1. On every hole, all four players on the team hit a tee shot.

-2. The team members ride or walk up to their balls and decide which drive was the best one.
-The criteria for "best" can be the longest, the one in the middle of the fairway, or simply the one with the clearest next shot.
+2. The team members move to their balls and decide which drive was the best one, often the longest, or the one in the middle of the fairway.

 3. All four players then pick up their own golf balls and take their next shot from the spot of that best drive.

-4. You repeat this process for every single shot - drives, approach shots, pitches, chips, and even putts - until the ball is in an the hole.
+4. You repeat this process for every shot - drives, approach shots, pitches, chips, and even putts - until the ball is in the hole.

-5. The team writes down one score for the a hole.
+5. The team writes down one score for the hole.

 Best Ball (A Little More Individual)